carbon-language/carbon-lang/lldb/docs/man/lldb.rst

 The debugger can be started in several modes.

-Passing an executable as a positional argument prepares :program:`lldb` to debug the given executable.
-Arguments passed after -- are considered arguments to the debugged executable.
+Passing an executable as a positional argument prepares lldb to debug the given executable.
+To disambiguate between arguments passed to lldb and arguments passed to the debugged executable, arguments starting with a - must be passed after --.

-  lldb --arch x86_64 /path/to/program -- --arch arvm7
+  lldb --arch x86_64 /path/to/program program argument -- --arch arvm7

+For convenience, passing the executable after -- is also supported.

+  lldb --arch x86_64 -- /path/to/program program argument --arch arvm7

 Passing one of the attach options causes :program:`lldb` to immediately attach to the given process.